 Paper Models and Sculptures

 These take more time, but they’re super fun to build.
 Think 3D animals, cars, buildings—whatever you’re into.
+Maintaining the form of your models is important for a realistic look, and you can create models in different sizes for added variety.

 Any image can serve as a base for creating paper models and sculptures, allowing for endless creativity and personal expression.